IorioD/MTD-manager-console/How_to_kubernetes.md

 | Edge_2   | 2   | 2        | 30        | Linux Lite|

 - For each VM, set a bridged network card.
-- Ensure that the IP of each VM is static.
+- Only if needed set the IP of each VM as static.
 - Install Docker on each VM.

 ## 2. Cluster Installation